isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-carpet/index.md

 Like we mentioned before, fleas cannot bear temperatures above 95 degrees.
 Steam can kill the fleas hiding in the carpet or at least cause dormant flea pupae to leave their cocoons, making them vulnerable and an easy kill.

-If youve got little ones around and are looking for non
-- toxic cleaning methods, steaming can eliminate fleas and sanitize the carpet in a natural way.
+If youve got little ones around and are looking for non-toxic cleaning methods, steaming can eliminate fleas and sanitize the carpet in a natural way.

 You can get buy or rent a home steam cleaner or hire a professional cleaning service.
 The steamer creates strong hot steam that can be used over unholstered furniture and carpets.
 Continue vacuuming to capture the new born fleas that emerge after the steam cleaning.